Resources: non-traditional academic pathways

-Exploring new opportunities doesn’t always mean committing to a full degree — and at Millersville University, we’re here to help you navigate the path, whether you're taking a few courses for professional growth, certification, or personal development.
+Exploring new opportunities doesn’t always mean committing to a full degree — whether you're taking a few courses for professional growth, certification, or personal development — it is important to understand the options you have to help pay for your courses.

-While traditional federal aid is mostly reserved for degree-seeking students, there are still a few solid funding options available for non-degree learners.
+While traditional federal aid is mostly reserved for degree-seeking students, there are still funding options available for non-degree learners.
 Here's what you need to know:

 🎓 What Is a Non-Degree Program?